gshaw/gshaw.github.io/resume.md

 British Columbia Ambulance Service

 An opportunity arrived from volunteering at my local fire department led to me taking the required training to work as a licensed Paramedic in my community.
 A new found interest in combining software and medicine evolved into contract work on medical research projects with surgeons at Vancouver General Hospital.

+I continue to volunteer as a BC Search and Rescue volunteer with South Fraser SAR.

 ### Senior Software Engineer